 Avoiding VOCs and "Green" Paints

 First of all, follow all the manufacturer's recommendations regarding safe paint use.
 Paint only in well-ventilated areas, for example, and keep paint and paint products away from children and pets.
-And look for paints that have no- or low-VOC's.
+And look for paints that are no- or low-VOCs.

 Should I Buy Eco-Friendly Paints?

 Many of so-called eco-friendly paints are very high-quality, do an excellent job of coverage, and aren't much more expensive than regular, high-VOC paints.
 Remember, you're probably only buying paint once every few years, so an extra five bucks a gallon isn't much to pay for your health and safety.

 On the other hand, even the lowest-VOC paints still have plenty of toxic chemicals in them, like pigments, binders, etc. They just don't volatilize (emit gasses) as much.
 In any case, follow safety recommendations and use common sense.
 If you are concerned because you have small children or chemical sensitivities, consider a paint that has the Green Seal label on it.
 These paints have no cancer-causing agents, reproductive toxins, or heavy metals.
 And if you're really ambitious or just want to be super-green, try making your own paint.
 People have had good luck with milk-based paints that contain eggs, flour, and natural pigments and dyes from plants.

 Where to Buy VOC-Free Paints